zhenyao-sun/zhenyao-sun.github.io/index.md

 ## Links
 - I am currently one of the organizers of the [Technion probability seminar](https://probability.technion.ac.il/seminar/) jointly with [Maximilian Fels](https://sites.google.com/view/maximilianfels/home)
-- I am maitaining [the bilibili channel](https://space.bilibili.com/151014650) for [the One World Probability Seminar](https://www.owprobability.org)
+- I am maintaining [the bilibili channel](https://space.bilibili.com/151014650) for [the One World Probability Seminar](https://www.owprobability.org)
 - My [Phd Thesis](https://zhenyao-sun.github.io/MyPkuPhdThesis/doc/example/thesis.pdf)
 - I was the teaching assistant of class [*Stochastic processes*](http://www.math.pku.edu.cn/teachers/dayue/Homepage/instruction.htm) at Peking University, spring 2019.
 Here are my [Solutions to the homeworks](Files/HW.html)
 - I was the organizer of the [Welcome Workshop for New Students in Probability Group, Peking University, Sept.
 2018.](Files/Prob_Welcome_Seminar.html)